 Chinese cleavers bear their current name because they originated from China.
 They are being used there for centuries.
 Japanese chefs adopted the cleavers as well and they are now called “Chukabocho”.

 The cleaver has a slightly different shape than a traditional sturdy western cleaver.
 The blade has a rectangular shape, and a very sharp edge usually ground at about 16 degrees angle.

 What’s so unique about the cleaver is the fact that it’s extremely versatile.
 While most other kitchen knives are designed to do only one thing well, the Chinese cleaver can be used in many situations.
 It can be used for chopping, slicing thin pieces of vegetables, peeling, or even deboning.
 The flat surface of the blade is great for crushing garlic cloves.
 If you need to pound some meat, the spine of the blade can be used for that.

-Now if you are asking “Isn’t a boning knife better for deboning or isn’t a smaller knife better for peeling?” the answer is clear – yes they are better.
-But the Chinese cleaver can still be effectively used for these needs, and that’s what makes it great.
+Now if you are asking “Isn’t a boning knife better for deboning or isn’t a smaller knife better for peeling?” the answer is – they might be, but they are not so versatile.
+The Chinese cleaver can still be effectively used for these needs, and that’s what makes it great.

 Best 3 Expensive Chinese Cleavers For 2021